ambethia/recaptcha/README.md

 2. write and specify a custom `callback` function.
 You may also want to pass `element: false` if you don't have a use for the hidden input element.

 Note that you cannot submit/verify the same response token more than once or you will get a `timeout-or-duplicate` error code.
-If you need reset the captcha and generate a new response token, then you need to call `grecaptcha.execute(…)` again.
+If you need reset the captcha and generate a new response token, then you need to call `grecaptcha.execute(…)` or `grecaptcha.enterprise.execute(…)` again.
 This helper provides a JavaScript method (for each action) named `executeRecaptchaFor{action}` to make this easier.
 That is the same method that is invoked immediately.
-It simply calls `grecaptcha.execute` again and then calls the `callback` function with the response token.
+It simply calls `grecaptcha.execute` or `grecaptcha.enterprise.execute` again and then calls the `callback` function with the response token.

 You will also get a `timeout-or-duplicate` error if too much time has passed between getting the response token and verifying it.
 This can easily happen with large forms that take the user a couple